 This sounds obvious, but it's the question most firms skip.
 A national directory with millions of monthly visits may have almost no traffic for family law attorneys in your metro.
 A smaller, practice-area-specific directory might have less total traffic but more relevant traffic for your specific market.

-Ask the directory vendor for traffic data segmented by practice area and geography — not aggregate site traffic.
-If they can't provide it, or if the numbers are vague ("millions of potential clients visit our platform every month"), treat the claim with skepticism.
-The number that matters is how many people searched for your practice area in your market on that platform last month.
+Ask the directory vendor for traffic data segmented by practice area and geography, not aggregate site traffic.
+If they cannot provide it, or if the numbers are vague, treat the claim with skepticism.
+The useful number is how many people searched for your practice area in your market on that platform recently.
 Everything else is noise.

 2. Does the listing include structured data?

 Ask whether the directory uses schema.org markup on attorney profile pages.
 Ask whether that markup includes your specific practice areas, jurisdictions, and contact information.
-If the vendor doesn't know what schema.org is, the listing isn't built for the way clients find attorneys in 2026.
+If the vendor does not know what schema.org is, the listing is not built for the way clients find attorneys in 2026.

 3. Does the listing connect to an intake path you control?

-The listings that produce measurable results have an intake path built in — a form the potential client can fill out directly on the profile page, with their inquiry flowing into a pipeline the firm controls.
+The listings that produce measurable results include an intake path: a form the potential client can fill out directly on the profile page, with their inquiry flowing into a pipeline the firm controls.
 Source attribution is attached at the moment of submission, not inferred later by asking "how did you hear about us?"

-This is the difference between a directory listing that generates leads and one that generates impressions.
-If the directory has no intake mechanism, or if the intake mechanism is a generic form that sends an email to an inbox nobody monitors, the listing's value is limited to brand presence.
-That may be worth something — but not $600/month.
+That separates a directory listing that generates leads from one that generates impressions.
+If the directory has no intake mechanism, or if the intake mechanism is a generic form that sends an email to an inbox no one monitors, the listing's value is limited to brand presence.
+That may have value, but the firm should price it as brand presence.

 4. Can you measure what the listing produces?

-This is where most directory relationships break down.
-The firm is paying monthly.
+Most directory relationships break down at measurement.
+The firm pays monthly.
 The directory sends a quarterly report showing profile views, maybe clicks to the website.
 The firm has no way to connect those numbers to retained clients.

 The directory vendor reports impressions.
-The firm's cost per retained client calculation can't include the directory because there's no attribution chain.
-The listing persists because nobody can prove it isn't working — but nobody can prove it is, either.
+The firm's cost per retained client calculation cannot include the directory because there is no attribution chain.
+The listing persists because no one can prove it is not working, but no one can prove it is working either.

 A directory worth paying for gives you data you can act on: how many inquiries came from this listing, when, for which practice areas.
 If that data flows into your pipeline with source attribution, you can run the math.
 If it doesn't, you're paying on faith.